SmartTokenLabs/TokenScript/doc/design_paper.md

 3. Reference information: Item 8, 9.
 4. Action information (how to perform an asset action): Item 10.

 Understandably, the buyers need to access all these for an informed decision.
-Ideally they show up on his wallet when he starts interacting with the token.
+To allow tokenization of deliverables to happen, these information must show up on his wallet when he starts interacting with the token.
 In the following chapters, we will describe how these information categorizes manifest in Tokenscript.

 [^pd] The word is loaned from the financial sector, usually used to describe packaged investment products.
 It means the formula which profit is calculated and the current values of the variables in the formula.